Election Season Media Kit

 - You can’t afford to ignore this issue.
 For a letter on this theme, you can point out when the candidate(s) do not mention climate (at events, in debates, in their platform on their website, etc.) or do not seem to have done anything on the issue so far.
 Use your letter to highlight how climate change is affecting your district or state and say that the candidate(s) cannot afford to ignore this issue because it is on the minds of local voters.
 You can pull local opinion data from the Yale Climate Opinion Maps to support your letter.

 - Others in Congress are already taking climate very seriously.
 You should too.
 For a letter on this theme, you can reference examples of like-minded legislators taking steps on climate and urge the candidate to commit to similar steps.
 For example, if you are writing in a safe red district or state, you could mention Rep. John Curtis and the Conservative Climate Caucus, or the Republican Senators who sit on the bipartisan Senate Climate Solutions Caucus.
-If you are writing in a safe blue district or state, you could mention the Democrats’ efforts to make climate policy central to the budget reconciliation push in the last two years.
+If you are writing in a safe blue district or state, you could mention the Democrats’ passage of the Inflation Reduction Act in 2022, which included major climate action.
 If you are writing in a politically mixed district or state, you could mention all of those examples to show that action is happening on both sides of the aisle, and the candidates in your race should all be moving forward on climate, too.

 - Identify yourself as a voter, and share that climate change is a top priority issue for you.
 Make clear in your letter that as you evaluate Candidates A, B, and/or C, you are looking to see which candidate understands the threat climate change poses to your district or state and has the best climate solutions as part of their platform.
 You could share a personal story about climate impacts you’ve seen or dealt with locally, which shows why climate is a high priority for you.

 - Address the newspaper directly and ask for coverage of candidates’ climate positions.
 If you’re not seeing climate come up in your local coverage of races, that in itself could become an LTE opportunity.
 Write to the editor and express your desire to read about the candidates’ climate positions and ask if the newspaper could cover that aspect of the ongoing races.
-CCL volunteers Eric, Samantha, and Isabella in the Dallas Fort-Worth chapter have already seen success with this approach to letters.
+CCL volunteers Eric, Samantha, and Isabella in the Dallas Fort-Worth chapter saw success with this approach to letters in the last election cycle.

 - For timely election-related LTE topics, check out our LTE Topics resource on CCL Community.